Avalude Ravukal

 It is considered one of the boldest Malayalam films of all time.
-Sasi, the experimental and the most popular director at that time, tried to highlight a theme which most mainstream directors are afraid to get into.
+At that time, Sasi, an experimental yet highly popular director, tried to highlight a theme which most mainstream directors are afraid to get into.
 Kamal Haasan and I. V. Sasi made guest appearances in the film.
-The film was dubbed and released in Tamil as Avalin Iravugal and in Hindi as Her Nights and were also successful at the box office.
-It was remade in Kannada as Kamala (1979) and in Hindi as Patita (1980).
+It was dubbed and released in Tamil as Avalin Iravugal and in Hindi as Her Nights, both of which achieved box office success.
+Additionally, it was remade in Kannada as Kamala (1979) and in Hindi as Patita (1980).